Contact Us Today (424) 372-3112

 What are the Eligibility Requirements?

-It should be noted that not all felony offenses can be reduced to a misdemeanor.
+It is worth noting that not all felony offenses can be reduced to a misdemeanor.
 To qualify for a PC 17b reduction, your underlying offense must have been a wobbler.
 You must have been granted and completed probation, including paying all fines.

 You must also not have served a California state prison sentence or a sentence for which the execution of a prison sentence was suspended.